hkpeaks/peaks-consolidation/README.md

 - WriteFile
 - SplitFile
 - ExpandFile
-- CombineFile (This command is developed after the publishing the pre-release version 23.05.18)
+- CombineFile (This command is developed after the publishing of the pre-release version 23.05.18)

 ### Peaks Databending
 Databending is an add-on module that supports the manipulation of your data using different calculation rules.
 Currently, this module offers the following commands:-